otacke/snordians-h5p-content-type-hub-manager/README.md

 to use the newer libraries.

 ## License
-The "SNORDIAN's H5P Content Type Hub Manager" plugin for WordPress is is licensed under the [MIT License](https://github.com/otacke/snordians-h5p-content-type-hub-manager/blob/master/LICENSE).
+The "SNORDIAN's H5P Content Type Repository Manager" plugin for WordPress is is licensed under the [MIT License](https://github.com/otacke/snordians-h5p-content-type-repository-manager/blob/master/LICENSE).

 ## Sponsor note
 The plugin was developed by [Sustainum](https://www.sustainum.de/) within the [XR Energy project](https://xr-energy.eu/).
 Development work was carried out by [Snordian](https://snordian.de) as a contractor.